ltex-plus/ltex-ls-plus/MAINTAINING.md

 ## Guidelines About Versioning

-- **Semantic versioning** is used for vscode-ltex and ltex-ls.
+- **Semantic versioning** is used for vscode-ltex-plus and ltex-ls-plus.
 The two versions are independent of each other.
   - For bug fixes, the patch version is increased.
   - For new features, the minor version is increased.
   - For breaking changes, the major version is increased.